JefferyLim/ec513_final_project/README.md

 # ec513_final_project

 # Building Image
 I've created a Singularity definition file which can be built on SCC for use on the SCC.
-In order to build, follow the instructions:
+In order to build, follow the instructions from an scc1 node.
 ```
 ssh scc-i01
 mkdir $TMPDIR/$USER